openmobilityfoundation/mobility-data-specification/policy/README.md

 Published policies and geographies should be treated as immutable data.
 Obsoleting or otherwise changing policies is accomplished by publishing additional policies with a field named `prev_policies`, a list of UUID references to the previous policy or policies.

-Geographical data will be stored as immutable GeoJSON and read from either `geographies.json` or the `/geographies` endpoint, referenced by UUID.
+Geographical data will be stored as GeoJSON and read from either `geographies.json` or the `/geographies` endpoint, referenced by UUID.
 In a future revision of Agency, we will deprecate the existing `/service_areas` endpoint. `/service_areas` currently only handles GeoJSON MultiPolygon and Polygon objects, and Policy documents might prefer Points for locations such as drop-zones.
 Using `/geographies` is intended to reduce external dependencies and cross-domain security issues.
 Policy may be used for a variety of enforcement actions, so it's important for the Agency to persist and keep immutable both Policy and Geography data.

-Policies should be stored and accessible indefinitely so that the set of active policies at a given time in the past can be retrieved from the `/policies` endpoint.
-If using flat-files, storing only currently-active and future policies is acceptable so that the `policies.json` file does not grow without bound.

 Policies should be re-fetched whenever (a) a Policy expires (via its `end_date`), or (b) at an interval specified by the Agency, e.g. "daily at midnight".
 Flat files will have an optional "expires" field that will apply to the file as a whole.